-Score: /4 1.
-What is an article?
-2. .
-How do you know when to use a definite article (the)?
+1. What is an article?
+2. How do you know when to use a definite article (the)?
 3. When do you use an indefinite article (a/an)?
-4. How do you know when to use 'a' and 'an'? se Two: the sentences below are missing their articles.
-Underline the noun and I be 'a' or 'an' in the gap. decide whether it 1.
-I only have hour before my train.
+4. How do you know when to use 'a' and 'an'?
+Exercise Two: the sentences below are missing their articles.
+Underline the noun and decide whether it should be 'a' or 'an' in the gap.
+1. I only have hour before my train.
 I must rush!
 2. I am looking for box of dog biscuits.
 Have you got any?
 Score: /4 3.
 Jane really wants orange; she needs the vitamin C. 4. lorry got in my way.
 Sorry I am late.
-Ex erci se Three: some of the sentences below are talking about specific nouns wherea s others are tal king g about more general things.
+Exerci se Three: some of the sentences below are talking about specific nouns where as others are talking g about more general things.
 Decide which articles should go in the gap.
 1. Lucy had most boring day at school, last week, didn't you dear?
 Score: /3 2.
 Have you got ticket for the journey tomorrow?
 I put it on table.
 3. I would like cake please: any one will do.